-About 30% of all calories are animal-based
+About 30% of all calories in high-income regions are animal-based

 In contrast to common belief, the contribution of ASF to the caloric intake of Western diets [now about 30% in the US and EU; Tukker et al..
 2011; Rehkamp 2016; Westhoek et al. 2016] is lower than for most pre-agricultural diets [65% on average but somewhat lower at 40-50% in plant-abundant regions; see elsewhere].
 In other words, the share of ASF in the diets of high-income countries is currently considerably below the one that typified ancestral diets for the vast majority of human existence on earth, during the Pleistocene era.
 This is particularly the case for the consumption of red meat, as will be discussed below, combined with the fact that the food gap has now largely been filled in by refined grains, sugars, plant-derived oils, and ultra-processed foods.
 Put differently, a mismatch has been created between with what is eaten today and what should be considered as human evolutionary diets, in their many variations.
 This is not trivial, as the human body has adjusted itself metabolically to such diets over a period of a few million years [see elsewhere].
 Whether or not such mismatch is also causally problematic for poor health is a topic of debate [see elsewhere].

-About 60% of all protein is animal-based
+About 60% of all protein in high-income regions is animal-based

-For protein, current per capita consumption in the EU has been estimated at about 85 g/d, of which ASF provide 50 g/d, which equals to about 60% [Westhoek et al. 2016].
-Most of this animal protein is coming from meat (25 g/d) and dairy (20 g/d), followed by eggs, fish, and seafood (5 g/d).
-In general, for most high-income countries, the contribution of animal protein to total protein intake is situated between 50-70% [Drewnoswki 2024].
 Protein contribution to caloric intake tends to be higher on average for meat eaters [18% of kcal] than for meat avoiders [11-15%] [Mariotti & Gardner 2019].
 In evolutionary diets, the magnitude of protein contribution to calorie intake was likely 10-35% [Kuipers et al. 2010; see elsewhere].
 The lower to mid end of this spectrum is not necessarily much different to current percentages, but within that share the ratio animal:plant protein has considerably declined.
+For a discussion on the nutritional aspects of both animal and plant proteins, see elsewhere.

 Consumption of (red) meat